fiesta/apidocs/authentication.rst

 .. http:get:: /hello/client

    Say "hello" to an API client.
-Requires client auth.
+Requires :ref:`client-auth`.

 First, let's try it without any authentication just like we did with :http:get:`/hello`: